Brandonawan/shared-library/README.md

 # My Jenkins Pipeline Library

-My Jenkins Pipeline Library is a collection of reusable Jenkins pipeline scripts for building and testing projects using Docker.
+Project One Build Jenkins Pipeline Library is a collection of reusable Jenkins pipeline scripts for building and testing projects using Docker.
 This library simplifies the setup process for Jenkins pipelines by providing a set of predefined stages and best practices.

 ## Table of Contents